 - Defend you in any will contests or other probate litigation

 What Is Probate?

 Probate is the process of settling the estate of a deceased person.
+Our lawyers will guide you through each of the steps of probate.
 It includes several steps:

 - Completing an inventory of all of the assets the deceased person owned